ggcostoya/throne/README.md

 Accurately quantifying and mapping thermal environments is crucial to predict how environmental change is going to impact organisms.
-However, describing thermal environments is challenging because 1) there is a mismatch between the resolution of available data and the scale at which organisms experience thermal variation, and
-2) available tools can pose a challenge for inexperienced users.
-Here, we present the `throne` package, which provides tools to combine spatially discrete but temporally complete measurements from temperature loggers with spatially complete but temporally discrete thermal maps obtained via IR drone photogrammetry to produce spatio-temporally complete thermal landscapes.
+However, describing thermal environments is challenging due to the mismatch between the resolution of available data and the scale at which organisms experience thermal variation.
+Here, we present the `throne` package, which provides tools to combine spatially discrete but temporally complete measurements from temperature loggers with spatially complete but temporally discrete thermal maps obtained via TIR drone photogrammetry to produce spatio-temporally complete thermal landscapes.

 ## Getting started

-The package is currently under development and not yet available on CRAN, but it can be dowloaded directly from GitHub via:
+The package is currently under development and not yet available on CRAN, but it can be downloaded directly from GitHub via:

 ```R
  devtools::install_github("ggcostoya/throne")